SSAgov/uef-usability-findings/uef-findings-round23.md

     52.3.
 Option to add appointment to calendar.

     52.4.
-Have drop down menu to select with available appointment times.
+Have dropdown menu to select with available appointment times.

 ![Compact Alert](./screenshots/round-23/10-alert-compact.png)